onja-org/w2_bootstrap_layouts_and_components/README.md

 As you progress through the exercises, you'll notice three types of learning:

-1. **🎯 Guided Code**: Complete code examples to learn new concepts
+1. **🎯 Guided Code**: Read through the provided Bootstrap code snippets in the comments for each exercise, and then copy it to replace the plain HTML
-2. **🔍 Fill-in-the-Blanks**: Strategic gaps marked with `****` for you to figure out
+2. **🔍 Fill-in-the-Blanks**: Strategic gaps in the provided code marked with `****` for you to figure out
 3. **💡 Pattern Recognition**: Using Bootstrap class patterns you've already learned

-> Some Bootstrap components require JavaScript to function properly, such as the forms we use in this lab.
-The JavaScript is included for you, and you don't need to worry about it.
+> Make sure that you are reading through the code in the `index.html` exercise comments as you are completing the exercises.
+Reading through the Bootstrap HTML is how you will learn the patterns and how to use the classes.
+Just pasting it without reading it will not help you learn!

-> Each exercise contains important information about the classes you'll need to use.
+> Each exercise in the readme contains information about the Bootstrap classes being used.
 These classes are the foundation of styling with Bootstrap, and it is the purpose of this lab to familiarize you with them.

 ### Bootstrap Classes Cheat Sheet